 Any faculty member using social media for a course, department, program, activity, or student club, group, or organization should adhere to the guidelines explained in the college Social Media Guide.
-Account and login information should be shared with the Director of Marketing and Public Relations.

 Authorized employees who are responsible for developing, maintaining and monitoring social media applications should be designated by the President or Director of Marketing and Public Relations.
 The President shall be the final authority on content published to social media applications.